Skip Navigation

 Carribean sea

 The following connections are all possible using regular public transport by ferries.
 If you have the time and luck, you might be able to find a yacht to go with or maybe some cargo transport.
 Those options are not listed, but for some countries this actually is the only option, so shopping around for a place could be interesting.
-Countries without international connections include Cuba, the Bahamas (there used to be a ferry to and from Florida though), Haiti, the Cayman Islands, Barbados, the ABC Islands Aruba, Curaçao and Bonaire (although they used to have connections with each other in the past) and Saint Kitts and Nevis, among other smaller islands.
+Countries without international connections include Cuba, Haiti, the Cayman Islands, Barbados, the ABC Islands Aruba, Curaçao and Bonaire (although they used to have connections with each other in the past) and Saint Kitts and Nevis, among other smaller islands.
 Most other countries and islands have several international and/or domestic services.
-Although technically not considered part of the Caribbean in this travelguide, a few ferries in Mexico and Venezuela are mentioned, as well as a reference to Central America for more information about Caribbean islands of the coast of for example Honduras, Belize and Panama.
+Although technically not considered part of the Caribbean in this travel guide, a few ferries in Mexico and Venezuela are mentioned, as well as a reference to Central America for more information about Caribbean islands off the coast of for example Honduras, Belize and Panama.

 Note that schedules, services and operators might change over time.
 From north to south you have the following choice of international and domestic ferry services.